Aylamccarthy/All-About-Pokemon/README.md

 Testing was ongoing throughout the entire build.
 I utilised Chrome Developer tools while building to pinpoint and troubleshoot any issues as I went along.

+See [TESTING.md](testing.md) for an overview of website testing and debugging.

 ### Responsiveness

 All pages were tested to ensure responsiveness on screen sizes from 320px and upwards as defined in WCAG 2.1 Reflow criteria for responsive design on Chrome, Edge, Firefox and Opera browsers.